Aerospacesmith/pxt-sparkbit/README.md

 ```

 **Parameters**
-* Input - the input number (1-8) where the light sensor is attached to the Spark:bit.
+* Input - the input port (1-8) where the light sensor is connected to the Spark:bit.
 * Comparison - the mathmatical operand (equal to, not equal to, less than, lass than or equal to, greater than, greater than or equal to).
 * Number - a number as a percent (`0-100`) to compare the light sensor value against.